PurpleKingdomGames/ultraviolet/README.md

 Ultimately I'd like to be able to write Shaders in FP friendly Scala that can target more than just GLSL 300 - but that is a lot of work and not necessary for a first useful shippable version of Ultraviolet.

 # Language feature comparison

+## Unofficial reserved words

+When writing shaders in Scala, Scala reserved words will be checked and errors shown by the compiler.

+You shouldn't have too much trouble with GLSL reserved words because many of them have the same status in Scala, but it's worth noting the GLSL is like C and that there will be words to avoid.

+One thing to avoid: Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms.
+Not at the point of definition but at the point of use.

+## Comparison table

 Only including the differences or note worthy features.
 If they're the same they are omitted.